 Where an employee receives an unapproved share option, a charge to income tax arises on exercise.
 Income tax may also arise at grant if the option is at a discount and is capable of being exercised 7 years after the date of grant.
 The taxable amount on exercise is the excess of the market value of the share over the option price.
-Income tax, the Universal Social Charge (USC) and employee PRSI must be remitted by the employee along with a Form RTSO1 within 30 days of exercise.
+For gains realised up to 31 December 2023, income tax, Universal Social Charge (USC) and employee PRSI must be remitted by the employee along with a Form RTSO1 within 30 days of exercise.
+In respect of gains realised from 1 January 2024, it is now an employer obligation to withhold and remit income tax.
+USC and employee PRSI through the PAYE system on exercise of the share options.